Skip to main content

 let matches;

-// We check the need to collect the title and save the value
+// Check the need to collect the title and save the value

 if (results.title && matches = data.match(/<title[^>]*>(.*?)<\/title>/))